OleksandrPavloshchuk/getting-started-leaflet/doc/getting-started.md

-# Creating the simplest test application for Google Maps
+# Creating the simplest test application for Leaflet

 ## Purpose
-To understand, how does GoogleMaps widget works.
+To understand, how does Leaflet widget works.

 ## Requirements
 Use Node version ^22.12.
 Install command: